MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Experiments and Results

 The main reason for this advantage is the topology-aware decomposition introduced by MineRobot.
-As discussed in Sec.~\ref{sec:comparison-expressiveness}, general-purpose frameworks typically handle these robots through joint-centric formulations and generic closed-loop constraints, so FK/IK remains a coupled problem at the mechanism level.
+As discussed in Section~\ref{sec:comparison-expressiveness}, general-purpose frameworks typically handle these robots through joint-centric formulations and generic closed-loop constraints, so FK/IK remains a coupled problem at the mechanism level.
 In contrast, MineRobot contracts four-bars, extracts ITEPs, and solves the resulting actuator-centered subproblems sequentially.
 This decoupling substantially reduces the size of each local solve in FK and enables the Gauss--Seidel-style IK solver to operate directly on actuator variables rather than repeatedly resolving the full constrained system.
-The runtime comparison therefore provides quantitative evidence that the ITEP-based decomposition improves not only efficiency, but also stability under repeated randomized tests.
+The runtime comparison therefore provides quantitative evidence that the ITEP-based decomposition improves not only efficiency but also stability under repeated randomized tests.

 At the same time, these results should be interpreted within scope.
 Drake and MuJoCo are general-purpose frameworks designed for a much broader class of robots and simulation tasks, whereas MineRobot is specialized for the dominant kinematic patterns of underground mining robots.
 Our claim is therefore not that general-purpose frameworks are ineffective, but that their broad formulations do not directly exploit the structural regularities of mining robots.
-MineRobot gains efficiency and robustness precisely because its representation and solver are co-designed around those regularities.
+These computational properties also have implications for deployment.
+Because FK/IK are decomposed into bounded low-dimensional subproblems with fixed iteration budgets, the CPU-based C++ implementation suggests potential for deployment on low-power edge-computing or embedded platforms.
+Nevertheless, platform-specific profiling, implementation optimization, and controller-stack integration are still required before claiming embedded real-time performance.